Vohsty/Quiz-board/README.md

 A project that allows the user to answer questions from a multiple choice questions that you would have created

 ## set up instruction
+You will need the following
+- A running network connection to the internet
+- A web browser
+- This link

 ## BDD
 In this quiz board one is encouraged to answer all the questions witout failure:
 * If you don't answer all the questions right your marks will still be displayed
-* If your give the correct answer to a question you're awarded 10points
+* If your give the correct answer to a question you're awarded 12.5points

 ## technologies used
 * HTML